-Though a lot of people who are considering a move to Florida don’t think about the type of soil found in the area they’re moving to, soil type can be surprisingly important.
-For example, there are types of soil upon which it’s impossible to build a house and others in which a homeowner can’t build an inground pool.
+Though many people who are considering a move to Florida don’t think about the type of soil found in the area they’re moving to, soil type can be surprisingly important.
+For example, there are soil types upon which it’s impossible to build a house and others in which a homeowner can’t build an inground pool.
 Other types of soil can be the difference between a lush tropical garden and one that doesn’t seem to thrive at all.

 Types of Soil

 There are three major categories of soil, though as will be seen, these categories can have many sub-varieties.
 They are:

 Clay soils are made up of tiny particles packed in so closely that they hold on to moisture even when the weather is hot.
 These particles are less than 0.002 millimeters in diameter and can’t be seen individually.
 This soil tends not to drain well and is sticky.
 When it does dry out, it tends to crack, like modeling clay cracks when it dries.
 Clay soil is nutrient-rich but so thick that the nutrients may have a hard time getting into plants.

 Sandy soil is the opposite of clay soil.
 It is made of much larger particles that range in size from .005 mm to 2.0 mm in diameter, and the gardener can see them with their naked eye.
 The size of the particles allows sandy soil to drain and warm up quickly.
 The problem with sandy soil is that it may drain too quickly, and the moisture it holds can take away any nutrients it has.